Hi, I'm Darren Umbsaar!

-Hello, I'm Darren Umbsaar.
-Here's a little bit about me...
+Here's a little bit about me and my artistic journey...

-I am a 25-year-old, self-taught painter, born and raised in Calgary, AB.
-I only began making a practice of painting back in high school in 2012, and even then my work ethic was far from diligent (maybe a handful of paintings per year).
+I am a self-taught painter, born and raised in Calgary, AB.
+I only began making a practice of painting back in 2012, and even then my work ethic was far from diligent (maybe a handful of paintings per year).
 I steadily painted on the side throughout my time at university.
 In June 2018 I graduated with a BSc. in Geology, followed by a MSc. in Geology from U of C in June 2021, with a focus on mineralogy.
 Learning geology has certainly helped me to understand, appreciate, and physically paint the mountains with greater confidence!

 Living close to the Canadian Rockies continually drives my passion for activities such as hiking, scrambling, skiing, painting, and landscape photography.
 Through both painting and photography, I strive to capture the grandeur and wonder of the Canadian Rockies; from vibrant winter sunrises, to late afternoon sun in the alpine---there are endless combinations of light and colour to explore in the ever-changing realms of the mountains.
 Many of my works tend to highlight the rugged, dynamic, and structural nature of the mountains by including subjects such as geologic layering, boulder-ridden slopes, charging streams, and weighty glaciers.
 In my work I strive to depict the mountains in all of their rawness and purity; painting them “as they are”—subject to the powerful, relentless forces of nature which have carved them into the shapes that we see today.
 Aside from the classic "iconic" views in the mountain parks, I tend to also try and paint locations that don't see as much attention--places that are harder to access, like obscure lakes or mountain summits.
 I consider it a form of documentation and personal appreciation of those lesser-known spots.
-If Moraine Lake gets to be painted 10,000 times, why can't the view from Mount Niles get some recognition?